Matching Function Equilibria with Partial Assignment: Existence, Uniqueness and Estimation: Maximum Likelihood Estimation

 \subsubsection{Homogeneous and non-homogeneous matching functions}

-Recall that in equilibrium, the scarcity constraints from equation \eqref{eq: nonlinear_system} are satisfied, that is $n_{x} =\mu_{x0}^{\ast }+\sum_{y\in \mathcal{Y}} M_{xy}\left(\mu _{x0}^{\ast },\mu_{0y}^{\ast }\right)$ and $m_{y} =\mu_{0y}^{\ast }+\sum_{x\in \mathcal{X}} M_{xy}\left(\mu _{x0}^{\ast },\mu_{0y}^{\ast }\right)$ for some matching function $M_{xy}$.
-Consider the equivalent system of equations, with rescaled quantities, i.e
+Recall that in equilibrium, the scarcity constraints from equation \eqref{eq: nonlinear_system} are satisfied, that is $n_{x} =\mu_{x0}^{\ast }+\sum_{y\in \mathcal{Y}} M_{xy}\left(a^{\ast },b^{\ast }\right)$ and $m_{y} =\mu_{0y}^{\ast }+\sum_{x\in \mathcal{X}} M_{xy}\left(a^{\ast },b^{\ast }\right)$ for some matching function $M_{xy}$.
+Consider the equivalent system of equations, with rescaled quantities, i.e.

 where we introduce the new matching function $\widetilde{M}_{xy}(a,b)\equiv\frac{1}{K} M_{xy}\left( Ka,Kb\right)$, for any given $K>0$.
-When the model is homogeneous, $\widetilde{M}=M$ for any $K>0$.
+When the matching function is homogeneous of degree $d$, $\widetilde{M}=K^{d-1} M$ for any $K>0$.
 However, in the non-homogeneous case, there is no guarantee that even when $K$ grows large, the matching function $ \widetilde{M}$ will converge to a non trivial stable matching function $\bar{M}$.
 In addition, homogeneous models allow us to work with quantities that can be interpreted as frequencies instead of masses.
-Indeed, take $K=N^\star$, the total number of household in equilibrium.
+Indeed, take $K=N^\ast$, the total number of household in equilibrium.
 Hence